LucasAr22/Projetos-python/Knn-ScorexN/README.txt

-In this file I'm analyzing scores of the Kneighbors Classifier algorithm for different values ​​of n_neighboors.
+In this file I'm analyzing scores of the Kneighbors Classifier algorithm for different values of n_neighboors.

 I was study two differents datasets that you can download the csv here: https://machinelearningmastery.com/standard-machine-learning-datasets/